MarcinMoskala/PreferenceHolder/README.md

 ## Install

-To add KotlinPreferences to the project, add in build.gradle file:
+To add PreferenceHolder to the project, add in build.gradle file:

 ```groovy
 dependencies {